Back to: Angular Tutorials For Beginners and Professionals

 import { Product } from '../models/product';

-export const productResolver: ResolveFn<Product | null> = (route) => {
+export const productResolver: ResolveFn<Product | null> = (

-const api = inject(ProductService);
+const productService = inject(ProductService);

 const id = Number(route.paramMap.get('id'));

-return api.getById(id);
+return productService.getById(id);

 };

-Step 9 – Configuring Application Routing
+Step-9: Configuring Application Routing

 Routing defines how users move between pages.
 Public routes such as Products, Product Details, and Cart are accessible without login, while protected routes require authentication.
-This setup reflects real-world e-commerce behaviour and improves usability.
-So, open src/app/app.routes.ts, and then copy-paste the following code.
+We should lazy-load non-landing / heavier / less-frequently opened pages.
+In your app, the best candidates are:

 import { Routes } from '@angular/router';